sdasd30/FuseGames2/README.md

 # FuseGames
-Small Games Developed for the FUSE program
+Small Games Developed for the FUSE program.
+Organized into directories containing the projects themselves.

 # List of Games